 Sponsor: MUR – Ministry of University and Research

-Partners: University of TUSCIA, Univercity of Trento
+Partners: Tuscia University, University of Trento

 Status: Completed